Plastic Surgeon Reviews

 While the value of these sites is undisputed in educating patients, we need to highlight that like all things on the internet they are not always factual.
 Not everything that you read online is genuine feedback based on actual real patients experiences.

 – Many cosmetic clinics are known to post fake reviews, both positive and negative (competitor clinic profiles) to boost their business.
-This has become increasingly more common with online cosmetic forum sites with clinics paying staff/marketing agencies to pretend to be actual patients promoting a particular doctor, while discrediting other clinics/surgeons.
+This has become increasingly more common with online cosmetic forum sites with clinics paying staff/marketing agencies to pretend to be actual patients promoting a particular doctor while discrediting other clinics/surgeons.

-– Some negative reviews are from real patients who did not received a result that met their expectation (who actually had a very good surgical outcome but had unrealistic expectations) and so write numerous negative reviews to punish their surgeon.
+– Some negative reviews are from real patients who did not receive a result that met their expectation (who actually had a very good surgical outcome but had unrealistic expectations) and so write numerous negative reviews to punish their surgeon.

 – While most negative reviews are from real patients that may have experienced a real medical complication due to a known risk of the procedure.
 It is important to highlight that these complications can occur to all surgeons who perform this procedure and nearly all Plastic Surgeons will have some negative reviews online.
-With patients much more likely to write a review based on negative outcome then a positive result.
+With patients much more likely to write a review based on the negative outcome than a positive result.

 In an attempt to minimize the effects of these issues, the Australian Health Practitioners Regulation Agency (AHPRA) banned testimonials on all doctors websites from 2010.
 While this potentially stops clinics from publishing fake and misleading patients reviews, it has created numerous independent review websites that are highly unregulated with most not even located in Australia.